alexeygrigorev/llm-rag-workshop/README.md

 }
 ```

-TODO: explain the query
+This query:

+* Retrieves top 5 matching documents.
+* Searches in the "question", "text", "section" fields, prioritizing "question".
+* Matches user query "How do I join the course after it has started?".
+* Shows results only for the "data-engineering-zoomcamp" course.

-Show the output:
+Let's see the output:

 ```python
 response = es.search(index=index_name, body=search_query)